microsoft/fast/specs/flyout/flyout.md

 ### Features
 **Placement Logic:** - This component will use *Anchored Region* to be positioned relative to the Popover anchor element.
 This way it can be dynamic and adapt to the available space.

 **Soft Dismiss (aka Light Dismiss):** - A way to quickly close the Popover by clicking outside it, or pressing the `esc` key.
-Av event would be emitted anytime the Popover is dismissed.
+An event would be emitted anytime the Popover is dismissed.
 The Popover would always be soft-dismissable.
 Detecting the users next click of a different element can trigger this when clicking outside the Popover.

 ### Prior Art/Examples